chaoss/grimoirelab-tutorial/graal/cocom.md

 [2019-03-27 21:35:59,117] - Quest completed.
 ```

-- In the above graal output, you can read one commit item obtained which contains "analysis" attribute under "data".
+- In the above graal output, you can read one commit item obtained which contains `analysis` attribute under `data`.

 **Note:** Some of the intermediate output items are skipped for representational purposes.

 ## Using Graal as a Python script

 - We can also use the backend provided by Graal in python scripts via importing the appropriate modules.
-Show below is using `cocom` backend in a python script. [ Example: [graal_cocom_1.py](./scripts/graal_cocom_1.py) ]
+Shown below is using `cocom` backend in a python script. [ Example: [graal_cocom_1.py](./scripts/graal_cocom_1.py) ]

 ```python3
 #! /usr/bin/env python3